(Women's Health and Sex Diversity in Medicine)

 Stanford Medicine Magazine - Sex, gender and medicine

-"Sex, Gender and Medicine" are the focus of the May issue of Stanford Medicine magazine, which highlights how sex and gender differences should be part of research, care, and medical school education.
-The issue includes a feature on the research of WHSDM Advisory Board member Amy Braun, "Of Mice, Women, and Men- making research more inclusive" with commentary from WHSDM Center Faculty Director, Marcia Stefanick, and Advisory Board member Londa Schiebinger.
+"Sex, Gender and Medicine" are the focus of this issue of Stanford Medicine magazine, which highlights how sex and gender differences should be part of research, care, and medical school education.
+The issue includes a feature on the research of WHSDM Advisory Board member Amy Braun, PhD, "Of Mice, Women, and Men- making research more inclusive" with commentary from WHSDM Center Faculty Director, Marcia Stefanick, and Advisory Board member Londa Schiebinger.

 Not Just for Men